kokes/nbviewer.js/README.md

 ### client side rendering of jupyter notebooks

 *tl;dr: Render Jupyter notebooks straight in the browser, without a back end converter.
-Can be used as a library.*
+Can be used as a library.
+Or if you're on macOS, you can even fire it up in Quick Look, see [ipynb-quicklook](https://github.com/tuxu/ipynb-quicklook).*

 I often want to read through my Jupyter notebooks, but I rarely have my Jupyter instances running in the right folders.
 I can't quite use the [online nbviewer](http://nbviewer.jupyter.org/), because I don't have a public URL for these, so I resort to running dummy Jupyter instances or uploading my file as a one-time gist on Github (one I have to delete thereafter).
 One last possibility is `nbconvert` in the command line.